Modular construction: Transportation

 Transportation of fabricated components is naturally more expensive than that of raw materials.
 For one, even a number of 2D panels stacked together are much harder to transport than the raw cement, wood or material used to build them.
 Panels run a high risk of suffering minor or major damage when being transported through land.
 If a panel were to be damaged, it would likely have to be replaced entirely.
 The factory would need to temporarily stop production of other panels to replace this one, increasing the overall manufacturing hours and therefore cost.
 On top of the manufacturing hours, the transportation hours would also be increased, increasing yet another cost.
 Regardless, the transportation of 2D panels is still a good alternative to on-site construction.

 Transportation reaches its peak cost when shipping 3D volumetric structures.
-While 1 m2 of 2D floor space takes approximately 8 USD to transport 250 km, its equivalent in 3D floor space takes 45 USD.
+While 1 m2 of 2D floor space takes approximately US$8 to transport 250 km, its equivalent in 3D floor space takes US$45.
 Adding to this the replacement cost if the structure gets damaged during transport creates a large cost increase.